 Among her Mozart roles are those of Venere in Ascanio in Alba, Donna Anna Don Giovanni a Glyndebourne, Despina Cosi fan tutte directed by Claudio Abbado, also in the Giorgio Strehler production for the Piccolo Teatro di Milan, in Roma, Beijing, Saint Petersburg and Moscow.
 She has sung opera by Salieri with Frans Bruggen, Bach cantatas with Gustav Leonhardt and among her recordings, Les Motets de Versailles by Blanchard.

 Her opera roles include Euridice Euridice (Peri) at the Théâtre du Châtelet, Paris, Oscar Un ballo in maschera in Reims, Sophie Der Rosenkavalier in Paris, Norina Don Pasquale at Verona and L ‘Enfant et les sortilèges with producer Daniele Abbado in Ancona and Bari.

-Lorna Windsor teaches in various northern Italian conservatories, holds masterclasses and teaches privately in Milan and Parma.
+Lorna Windsor teaches in various northern Italian conservatories, holds masterclasses and teaches privately in Milan.